 ReadOnlyFile

-.new('README.md') # => Result[ReadOnlyFile, Error]
+.new('README.md'.to_path) # => Result[ReadOnlyFile, Error]

 .then fn (file) { file.size } # => Result[Int, Error]

-.unwrap_or(0) # => Int
+.or(0) # => Int

-STDOUT.new.print(size.to_string) # => 1099
+Stdout.new.print(size.to_string) # => 1099

 }